-A Short Guide To Menthon-Saint-Bernard
+A Quick Guide To Menthon-Saint-Bernard

 Sleeping Beauty’s Castle

 The Castle of Menthon (Château de Menthon-Saint-Bernard) sits as a silent protector perched on the mountainside above the little village of Menthon St Bernard.
-Its history spans all the way back to the 12th century, though the latest additions to the chateau were made as late as 1880, when several new towers were added creating the pretty and alluring, fairytale-like romantic façade that we see today.
+Its history spans back to the 12th century, though the latest additions to the chateau were made as late as 1880, when several new towers were added creating the pretty and alluring, fairytale-like façade that we see today.
 Speaking of fairytales, it’s the Castle of Menthon in its current state that would eventually inspire Walt Disney to go on to create Sleeping Beauty’s Castle.

 How To Get To The Castle of Menthon